emacadie/clojure_apps/twitter-retriever/README.md

 You might only have one user whose credentials you will use, but it's one less file to manage for you.
 You're welcome.

+The first time you call it for a user, it will get the most recent 3200 tweets.
+I do not fetch retweets, but retweets do count towards the 3200.
+The 3200 limit is set by Twitter.

+Every time you call it for the same user after that, it should get any tweets since the last time you called, again up to 3200.
+If you are missing tweets, increase the frequency.
+You should not have to specify whether or not you have retrieved tweets for a user in the past.
+The app should be able to figure out what to do.

 ## Usage